arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         The body of the response is an array of the same length as the input array.
 For each input selector, the output contains a JSON object with the information about the outcome of the operation.
+If no error occurred, then such an object has the following attributes:
+        - `_id`, containing the document identifier with the format `<collection-name>/<document-key>`.
-If no error occurred, an object is built in which the attribute `_id` contains the known *document ID* of the removed document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the document revision.
-In case of an error, an object with the attribute `error` set to `true` and `errorCode` set to the error code is built.
+        - `_key`, containing the document key that uniquely identifies a document within the collection.
+        - `_rev`, containing the document revision.
+        In case of an error, the object has the `error` attribute set to `true` and `errorCode` set to the error code.

         If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.